OCLC-Developer-Network/devconnect-online-oclc-apis-101/tutorial/tutorial-04.md

 #### Folders for Testing
-1. Tests directory
+1. Test directory
     - we've created this already
     - holds our unit tests
-2. Feature directory
+2. Feature directory in test directory
     - We'll create this later
     - holds our automated behavior-driven acceptance tests